Babsbarokah/Where-s-Fluffy-C4-System-Architecture/README.md

 ## Process

-We kicked off by diving into the problem space—users trying to find lost pets and good-hearted community members spotting them.
+We kicked off by diving into the problem space.
+Users trying to find lost pets and good-hearted community members spotting them.
 We took this prompt:

 “People who lose their pets often post on Craigslist or paste fliers.
 This system should manage pet sightings, confirmations, and rewards in an organized and local-scalable way.”